-^{} Recommended courses are courses that are recommended to take as part of the degree because the course is relevant to area of study and/or the course will be a requirement by most Universities when the student transfers.
+\ Recommended courses are courses that are recommended to take as part of the degree because the course is relevant to area of study and/or the course will be a requirement by most Universities when the student transfers.
 Consult with your Academic/Faculty Adviser for further information.

-ents Core Courses
+le Core Courses

-SWU 171 Introduction to Social Work 3
+em SWU 171 Introduction to Social Work 3

-ore SWU 291 Social Services Delivery Systems 3
+SWU 291 Social Services Delivery Systems 3

+) Req Prerequisite: SWU 171, or Co-requisite SWU 171,

+R or Permission of the instructor)

-C o SWU 295 Foundations of Social Work Practice 3
+SWU 295 Foundations of Social Work Practice: 3

+Effective Helping in a Diverse World.

+(Prerequisite: SWU 171, WRT 101, and PSY 101 or

+SOC 101)

-Req POS 110 American National Government 3
+POS 110 American National Government 3

-~ Total Core Credits 12
+Total Core Credits 12

-Slectives Any SSE, PSY, SOC, ECE, TOS, TOC, or SWU.
+ctives Any APA, SSE, PSY, SOC, ECE, TOS, TOC, or SWU.
 Recommended: ECN 202 Macro Economics, MAT 225 Basic Statistics 12

-Ele Total Credits for Elective 12
+Elec Total Credits for Elective 12

 Total Credits for Degree 60